jaspector

 Work-without-permit penalty: 1% of regular permit fee or $100.00 (whichever is greater), plus any additional fines, penalties, or costs authorized by law

-How to Schedule
+How to schedule

-Typical inspection sequence: Trenton Griffin, Municipal Building Inspector, inspects construction as often as necessary to determine conformity with all municipal building and housing regulations.
+Typical sequence: Trenton Griffin, Municipal Building Inspector, inspects construction as often as necessary to determine conformity with all municipal building and housing regulations.
 Required milestones include: footing/foundation (before pour), rough framing, rough electrical/plumbing/mechanical (before cover), insulation (before drywall), and final inspection.

-Do I need a building permit in Crete, NE?
+01 Do I need a building permit in Crete, NE?

 A building permit is required for any construction, erection, enlargement, alteration, repair, improvement, removal, conversion, or demolition of any building or dwelling within the city limits or ETJ.
 This includes water heater replacement, furnace/AC replacement, and similar mechanical work in addition to structural work.

-How much does a building permit cost in Crete, NE?
+02 How much does a building permit cost in Crete, NE?

+Building permit fees in Crete, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based; minimum square footage valuations used for new residential construction, additions, remodels, and accessory buildings including attached garages.
 Fees calculated as percentage of declared or assessed project valuation..

-How do I apply for a building permit in Crete, NE?
+03 How do I apply for a building permit in Crete, NE?

-1. Determine whether project is within Crete corporate limits or two-mile ETJ; consult city's zoning map at https://www.crete.ne.gov/vnews/display.v/SEC/Public%20Works%7CBuilding%20Inspector/Zoning%3E%3ECity%20Maps or call Building Inspector at 402-826-4312 2.
+To apply for a building permit in Crete, NE, follow these steps: 1.
+Determine whether project is within Crete corporate limits or two-mile ETJ; consult city's zoning map at https://www.crete.ne.gov/vnews/display.v/SEC/Public%20Works%7CBuilding%20Inspector/Zoning%3E%3ECity%20Maps or call Building Inspector at 402-826-4312 2.
 Obtain appropriate permit application form from https://www.crete.ne.gov/vnews/display.v/ART/5a0a183d01054 or in person at City Hall (1st floor, 243 E. 13th Street) 3.
 Complete application in writing with legal description of land, site plan showing all four corners of lot and proposed building/addition location, and contractor information 4.
 For larger projects (new homes, commercial buildings, significant additions), prepare construction drawings 5.
 Submit completed application and all required documents to Building Inspector's office on 1st floor of City Hall and pay applicable permit fee 6.
 Simple permits (fences, sheds, mechanical equipment replacements, minor work) typically issued immediately at counter 7.
 Permits for new homes and larger commercial projects require plan review; review time typically 1 to 10 business days depending on project complexity 8.
 Upon permit approval and issuance, post permit card at job site in conspicuous location before commencing work 9.
 Schedule required inspections with Building Inspector (402-826-4312) throughout construction at required milestones (footing/foundation, framing, rough-in trades, insulation, final) 10.
 Obtain final inspection approval and Certificate of Occupancy or Certificate of Compliance upon project completion 11.
 For commercial projects: submit plans concurrently to Nebraska State Fire Marshal (https://sfm.nebraska.gov/) for fire code and accessibility plan review

-How long does it take to get a building permit in Crete, NE?
+04 How long does it take to get a building permit in Crete, NE?

-How do I schedule a building inspection in Crete, NE?
+05 How do I schedule a building inspection in Crete, NE?

-Other cities in Saline County
+Other jurisdictions in Saline County.

-View all Saline County jurisdictions →
+All Saline County jurisdictions →